 The types of development that can occur within flood zone 3 is not only controlled by the vulnerability of these usages but also if the site is located within flood zone 3a or 3b.
 Our development flow chart aims to demystify the requirements of a development based on flood zones and if specific uses are acceptable.

 Flood zone 3b’s are classified as functional floodplain, and are deemed to be the most at risk land of flooding from rivers or the sea.
 Local planning authorities have classified areas at significant risk of flooding to be within flood zone 3b.
 This classification is usually classified as land which had a 5% probability of flooding also known as a 1:20 chance.

 There are significant restrictions as to what can be developed on areas of flood zone 3b, our development flow chart aims to demystify the requirements of a development based on flood zones and if specific uses are acceptable, however if you are concerned please don’t hesitate to contact the consultancy team to discuss on 0203 857 8540 or f[email protected].

 Where can you go to see what flood zone somewhere is in?

 To find out which flood zone an area resides in you will need to visit the Environment Agency’s Flood Map for Planning and enter the postcode in the box in the top left corner.

 At Ambiental we generate flood risk assessments (FRA) to meet both basic planning application requirements and to help address complex flood risks that could stand in the way of you getting planning approval.
-If, you’d like us to assist you with determining the flood risk of an area taking into account other sources of flooding, including blocked sewers and extreme rainfall please do get in touch with the consultancy team on 0203 857 8540, [email protected] who can also produce due diligence flood risk assessments to allow for more informed decisions to be made surrounding flood risk on a site.
+If, you’d like us to assist you with determining the flood risk of an area taking into account other sources of flooding, including blocked sewers and extreme rainfall please do get in touch with the consultancy team by calling us or on [email protected] who can also produce due diligence flood risk assessments to allow for more informed decisions to be made surrounding flood risk on a site.